HCL-TECH-SOFTWARE/digital-experience/docs/development/digital_asset_mgmt/install_config_dam.md

     ./scripts/deployDx.sh NAMESPACE REPLICAS REPOSITORY IMAGENAME IMAGETAG VOLUMENAME STORAGECLASS DBTYPE INGRESSIMAGE INGRESSTAG
     ```

+    !!! note:
-    **Note:** You must restart the deployment with one \(1\) replica.
+        You must restart the deployment with one \(1\) replica.
 Once it is fully started, you can safely scale it to `N` instances.

+    !!! reminder:
-    **Reminder**: As outlined in this section, adding new components to a production deployment requires an outage and some setup time.
+        As outlined in this section, adding new components to a production deployment requires an outage and some setup time.
 It is advisable to plan carefully if you are currently running a Digital Experience container deployment in a supported Kubernetes environment.

 20. Access the HCL Content Composer and HCL Digital Asset Management components by navigating to **Practitioner Studio** \> **Web Content** \> **Content**, or **Practitioner Studio** \> **Digital Assets**.